ccyip/oadt/README.md

 [doc-badge]: https://img.shields.io/badge/docs-coqdoc-blue.svg
 [doc-link]: https://ccyip.github.io/oadt

-This is the Coq formalization of the core calculus for oblivious algebraic data types.
+This is the Coq formalization of POPL22 paper _Oblivious Algebraic Data Types_, a language for writing secure computation with recursive data types whose structures are protected.
+Specifically, this branch formalizes the core calculus λOADT from the paper.

 [The coqdoc documentation](https://ccyip.github.io/oadt)